 - Consistency.
 It’s really important that you maintain consistent listings for multi-location medical practices.
 Each location should have the same names and categories, while local numbers and location page URLs can be used to differentiate each location.

 - Completeness.
 Ensure that your profile looks professional and is fully complete.
 Add relevant photos and professional descriptive copy.
 It may be worth inserting a virtual tour if you think it will add that something extra.

 4. Add Location to Page titles and Heading tags for local SEO

 Each page should provide a unique title that best describes the service or product on that particular page.
-Include your location in your landing page title tag this will let both search engines and human visitors know that your medical practice serves and is located in a specific geographic location.
+Include your location in your landing page title tag, this will let both search engines and human visitors know that your medical practice serves and is located in a specific geographic location.

-Make sure that your city and state (country) is present in the title, Heading 1 and Heading 2 tags of your organic landing pages, it allows search engines to understand the intent of the page.
+Make sure that your city and /or state (country) is present in the title, Heading 1 and Heading 2 tags of your organic landing pages, it allows search engines to understand the intent of the page.

 For main pages, your heading 1 should include the name and overall service and the Heading 2 should include town and State.
 On product specific pages, the heading 1 would be the actual product / service and the Heading 2 would ideally contain the area again.